Skip to main content

 Trial Balance vs. Other Financial Reports

-• The Trial Balance is a working document used to ensure accounting accuracy.
-It lists all accounts with their debit or credit balances but doesn't categorize them
+• Trial Balance: A working document that lists all accounts with their debit or credit balances without categorization.
+It ensures your books balance mathematically.

-• The Balance Sheet organizes accounts into assets, liabilities, and equity, providing a snapshot of the company's financial position at a specific point in time
+• Balance Sheet: Organizes accounts into assets, liabilities, and equity, providing a snapshot of your company's financial position at a specific point in time.

-• The Profit and Loss (P&L) report shows income and expenses over a period, demonstrating the company's profitability
+• Profit and Loss (P&L) report: Shows income and expenses over a period, demonstrating your company's profitability.

-1. Account names: A list of all accounts in your general ledger.
+1. Account names: All accounts in your general ledger

-3. Debit column: Shows the debit balance for each account.
+3. Debit column: Debit balance for each account

-4. Credit column: Shows the credit balance for each account.
+4. Credit column: Credit balance for each account

 If the total debits don't equal the total credits, there's an error in your bookkeeping that needs to be identified and corrected.

-To create and customize your Trial Balance report in Fiskl:
+To create and customize your Trial Balance report:

-2. Choose your desired date using the date selector
+Choose your desired date using the date selector at the top of the page.

 • Switch between Cash and Accrual accounting methods